To guard or not to guard? Or to be more precise, to use physical guarding or presence sensing safety devices?

 – Provides a stop command if the guard is opened while machine is operating.

 – Allows hazardous functions to operate when the guard is closed.

-The stop command being driven by the interlocked guard makes them a popular vehicle for lock out/tagout (LOTO) as padlocks can mechanically block the guard being closed and the machinery starting.
+The stop command from the interlocked guard makes them a popular option for implementing proactive inhibit functions – as individually applied padlocks or personnel keys can mechanically block the guard from being closed and prevent the reset of machinery .

 Guarding Impact Testing

 On often overlooked area of guarding selection is impact testing.
 Guarding should both ensure an operator cannot enter the safeguarding space from the outside until it is safe to do so and protect operators stood outside the guard from projectiles and emissions from within.

 For peace of mind aside from general wear and tear guarding should be able to resist impacts from equipment, such as forklifts moving about the facility, without compromising on the machine’s safety.

 The new Annexes (B and C) of ISO 14120, providing methodology for both projectile and pendulum tests provide much needed guidance for manufacturers and users alike.
 Whilst ISO 14120 specifically excludes interlocking devices from its scope it is difficult to imagine fitting such devices that cannot withstand the same impact testing.
 An interlock device as part of the interlocked guard should not be the weak link when it comes to impact.